MyNameIsOka/coinjoin_fetcher/readme.md

 `filename` should be a single word with no special characters
 3. Wait...
 The website can be closed at this point.
 The terminal where `npm run start` was exectued has to remain active.
 **Be careful**, as the script is painfully slow. ~20days worth of blockchain took ~4 hours to finish on a MacBook Retina, 12-inch, Early 2016.
-The process can be aborted anytime via Ctrl+c (Windows + OSX) in the terminal window, where the `npm run start` command was executed.
+The process can be aborted anytime via Ctrl+C (Windows + OSX) in the terminal window, where the `npm run start` command was executed.
 **NOTE**: If the process is aborted, the file will not be created.

 The resulting file can be found in the `data` folder of the project folder.